CSecLab/cseclab.github.io/alessandroHP.md

 I have supervised more than 30 students during the preparation of their M.Eng.
 Thesis.
 I have also been PhD advisor of the following people:

 - Avinash Sudhodanan, "Automatic Security Testing of Browser-Based Security Protocols", U. of Trento \& FBK in the context of the SECENTIS project, 2017.
+Joint supervision with Luca Compagna and Roberto Carbone.
+Current Position: Researcher at IMDEA.
 - Tuan Anh Truong, "Efficient Automated Security Analysis of Complex Authorization Policies", University of  Trento  FBK, 2015.
+Joint supervision with Silvio Ranise.
+Current Position: Lecturer at the University of Technology, Vietnam.
+- Luca Verderame, "Security Analysis of Android Operating System", University of Genova, 2012.
+Joint supervision with Alessio Merlo and Gabriele Costa.
+Current Position: CEO at Talos, Genova.
 - Serena Elisa Ponta, "Formal Specification and Automatic Analysis of Security-sensitive Business Processes", University of Genova, 2011.
 Current position:  Researcher at SAP Research, Sophia Antipolis.
 - Roberto Carbone, "LTL Model-Checking for Security Protocols", University of Genova 2009.
 The PhD thesis has been awarded the the CLUSIT Prize in 2009.
 Current position: researcher at FBK, Trento.
 - Lorenzo Platania, "Software Verification using Satisfiability Modulo Theories", University of Genova, 2009.